franciszekadamski/dockerized-inception-app/README.md

 When container is running you can log into bash shell using command:
 ```
-docker exec -it inception_inception_box_1
+docker exec -it dockerized-inception-app_inception_box_1
 ```

 Name of the container can differ depending on the name of the folder.
-For example if the folder has name "inception" then name of the container will be "inception_inception_box_1".
+For example if the folder has name "dockerized-inception-app" then name of the container will be "dockerized-inception-app_inception_box_1".
 If the folder has name "strawberries" the container will be "strawberries_inception_box_1".

-All the configuration files of the app are stored in folder .inception (you can ls that folder using la or ls -a) which is located in workspace which is mapped as home directory of the container.
+All the configuration files of the app are stored in folder .inception (you can ls that folder using la or ls -a) which is located in workspace folder (is mapped as home directory of the container).

 To stop the container press ctrl+v in the interactive console or use command
 ```
-docker stop inception_inception_box_1
+docker stop dockerized-inception-app_inception_box_1
 ```
 in the terminal.